kreativ-anders/kirby-feedback-button/README.md

 * [Support](#support)

 ## What do you get?
-A little floating button in the lower right corner that show those links to your services you already use.
+A little floating button in the lower right corner shows those links to the services you already use.

 [See a demo on codepen.io](https://codepen.io/Manuel-Steinberg/pen/MWbJLWm) to see what we are talking about.

 ## Why this Plug-In?
-There are tons of tools out there that provide a real-time chat functionality or immediately forward messages to your Slack channel.
+There are tons of tools out there that provide real-time chat functionality or immediately forward messages to your Slack channel.

->But why using a third party service in the beginning?
+>But why using a third-party service in the beginning?
->The easiest way to create a bond with your customers/visitors is to provide a link to yur desired communication platform somewhere on your page!
+>The easiest way to create a bond with your customers/visitors is to provide a link to your desired communication platform somewhere on your page!
 I do not want to check on another platform what´s going on.

 ### Why asking for feedback anyway?
-Just because you think that might be good it does not mean your customers think the same.
+Just because you think that might be good does not mean your customers think the same.

 ## Installation:
-1. Download latest release.
+1. Download the latest release.
-2. Paste folder into plugins folder (*site/plugins/*) of Kirby.
+2. Paste the folder into the plugins folder (*site/plugins/*) of Kirby.
 3. Done!

 *(In case you are really fancy you can also add Plug-Ins via git-submodule in the plugins folder.
 [Checkout Kirby docs how to do that](https://getkirby.com/docs/cookbook/setup/git#setting-up-kirby-as-a-git-submodule))*